RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/DrawSprite.md

 ## Parameters
 - `Frame`
-The ID of the sprite to draw.
+The ID of the SpriteFrame to draw.

 ## Return Value
 None.